michaelsnook/micro/README.md

 For reasons, I chose to use an inline for a logo in a few places.
 This means that `static/images/logo.svg` actually just says `{% include logo.svg %}`.
 This is probably not a pattern you'll repeat with your own microsite, so it was kind of silly for me to do it in what was meant to be a template for future work.

-## JavaScript

-Right now the javascript is cat'ed using Jekyll `include` directives instead of with some more intelligent uglification.
-This is silly and should be changed.